-The Dummy guide to the best new albums: January 2012 The first of our monthly shipping forecasts, counting down the best new albums of the next calendar month.
+The first of our monthly shipping forecasts, counting down the best new albums of the next calendar month.

 New year, new series: a list of the best records to hit the shelves in the coming month to help you plan your shopping or downloading trips.
 Taste is, as ever, the key, and we’ve narrowed down the endless hundreds out each week to just a handful of ones to watch.